MRI: see further

 How do you make a machine attractive?
 How can you make as many people as possible understand that this machine could save lives?
 Once again, we decided to tell stories.
 Those of patients but also those of doctors.
 Men and women who are ill and – thanks to research – whose vital prognosis was positive.
 The MRI plays a fundamental role in the research.
 This is what the researchers and those with the illness talk about, with feeling.
 We also used a series of visual metaphors to convey emotions which are often a driving force in sponsorship.

-Producing films for the Saint-Luc Foundation is always an experience that is profoundly emotional.
+Producing films for Fondation Saint-Luc is always an experience that is profoundly emotional.
 And this emotion is what we wanted to share in in this production.

 For this type of film, the pre-production is absolutely essential.
 The goal is to meet the patients and doctors to understand the medical aspects but also to create a relation of trust between us and the various people involved.